dh1aky/win-test-wrapper/README.md

 Wine will be required and automatically installed by package manager if it was not installed before.

-It is necessary to install win-test.exe itself in the usual way after wine win-test....
+It is necessary to install win-test.exe itself in the usual way after wine.
+Maybe the installation hangs on creating a desktop link.
+Simple abort that, at this time Win-Test is installed full-featured.

-If its finishes simple call the program using win-test on the Linux command line
+After thet step simple call the program using win-test on the Linux command line